lwalter/flask-angular-starter/README.md

 * Open a browser and navigate to localhost:5000

 ## Things to know
-* Guest port 5000 and host port 5000 are forwarded to access the application residing on the Vagrant VM.
+* Host port 5000 is forwarded to guest port 5000 to provide access the application residing on the Vagrant VM.
 * The repository on the host will be shared to `/app` of the guest environment.
 * A Python virtualenv will be created in the `/app` directory called `env`.
 * Python packages can be installed by running `/app/env/bin/pip install <package name>`.